chomperoni/chomperoni/README.md

 i also cant spell anything right apparently SO

-Amy AND Silverfictkin + #1 Silvamy Lover
+Amy AND Silver fictkin + #1 Silvamy Lover
 DONT take HEAVY inspo/steal my skins plss >_>

-⋆·˚ ༘ * my friend requests are always on ⋆·˚ ༘ *
+⋆·˚ ༘ * my friend requests are always on :D ⋆·˚ ༘ *

 (CURENTLY WORKING ON A NEW STRAWPAGE, THIS ONE IS A PLACEHOLDER) https://chomperrrr.straw.page/